 Health and Contingencies

-Altitude sickness is a real risk above an altitude of 3,000 meters.
-So, drink 4L of water daily, ascend slowly and rest in Manang.
-They are some ways to ward off the risk of being affected by altitude.
+Altitude sickness is a real risk above 3,000 meters.
+So, drink plenty of of water daily, ascend slowly and rest in Manang.

-Meanwhile, May’s warmth reduces dehydration but can trigger allergies from valley dust.
-Therefore, pack antihistamines as they are lifesavers.
+Meanwhile, May’s condition can reduce dehydration but may trigger allergies from dust in the lower valleys.
+Therefore, pack antihistamines if needed.

 Helicopter evacuation is another option, but it can be costly.
 So, ensure your insurance covers trekking above 5,000 meters.